-First, research is about acquiring new information or new knowledge, which means that it always begins from a gap in your knowledge—that is, something you don’t know.
+First, research is about acquiring new information or new knowledge, which means that it always begins from a gap in your knowledge—that is, something you do not already know.
 More importantly, research is always goal-directed: that is, it always begins from a specific question you need to answer (a specific gap in your body of information that you need to fill) in order to accomplish some particular goal.
 This research question is the statement of the thing you don’t know that motivates your research.

 Sometimes the answer to your question already exists in exactly the form you need.
 For example,

-1. Does Columbus, Ohio, have a commercial airport?
+Question 1: Does Columbus, Ohio, have a commercial airport?

 The answer to this turns out to be yes, and the time to find the answer is about ten seconds.
 A Google search of “airports in Ohio” produces a Wikipedia entry titled “List of airports in Ohio.”
 A quick glance at this document shows that Columbus does indeed have a commercial airport, and that it is one of the three largest airports in Ohio.

 Question 2: Do any airlines offer direct flights from Kansas City to Columbus, Ohio?